 Do you have specific questions about the use of contextual inquiries in your project?
 We will be happy to advise you.
 Free of charge and at no obligation.

-“In a user-centered design process usability.de developed a prototype of a sales application.
-The prototype helped us in many ways– inter alia by collecting specific target group feedback in contextual interviews, as a basis for internal technical decisions as well as for strategic decisions.
-In addition to the visible project results – e.g. the navigation and interaction concept – changing our working manner by implementing a user-centered approach was an additional benefit.
-We thank usability.de for the results.”
+“In a user-centered design process usability.de developed a prototype of a sales application, which helped us in many ways – e.g. through specific feedback from our target groups in contextual interviews […].
+In addition to the visible project results – e.g. the navigation and interaction concept – changing our working manner by implementing a user-centered approach was a substantial benefit. […]””

 “usability.de obtained valuable target group feedback for RWE SmartHome.
 Especially the observation of our users unpacking, setting up and using the system in their domestic environment was a great help.
 We thank the usability.de team for the excellent and flexible cooperation.”